 Call me an elitist, but I’m a S&W and Springfield fan when it comes to my polymer pistols.
 Gaston’s guns are OK, but they’ve never fit me.
 So when it comes to a carry gun, mine either says M&P or XD(m).
+I basically wouldn’t be caught dead with a Glock.
 However, the folks at Taurus have me begrudgingly admitting that I might have been a narrow in my assessment of carry guns.
 And here’s why . . .

 Fit and Finish